• Summary

 12 medical assistants in an outpatient office setting; provided, however,

-13 that such vaccinations are recommended by the federal advisory committee
+13 that such vaccinations are recommended in accordance with regulations

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets